 Access to Bristol

-Access to Bristol provides local students with an unprecedented opportunity to experience life at the University of Bristol.
+Access to Bristol provides local students with an opportunity to experience life at the University of Bristol.

 Applications for Access to Bristol are now closed.
 Unfortunately, and in the interest of fairness, we are unable to accept late applications under any circumstances.